Wrestling: Confident Ravi Dahiya assures bright future after winning bronze at World Championships

 “Ravi may not be the best technique-wise but no one can wrestle him for six minutes without giving up points,” Arun, Dahiya’s training partner, said.
 “I have been with him since he began wrestling.
 The hard work he puts in is very different.”

-Arun has travelled from India to remain with Dahiya and prepared him for the competition.
+Arun is with Dahiya in Kazakhstan to prepare him for the event.
 “He has been like that all his career.
 He will always be thinking about wrestling.
 He is soft spoken, does things on time and never says no to training hard.
 He has a big next year and hopefully he can continue for Tokyo.”

 With Tokyo still 11 months away, Dahiya is focused on improving his skills and defence.
 “The whole process is a new thing,” he said.
 “I have to prepare.
-I didn’t win gold but the result there will be more important.
-That is what I am all focused on.
+I didn’t win gold but the result there will be far more important.
+That is what I am focused on.
 But I have time.
 I will use it in the best possible way.”